County, state again reach COVID-19 records; health officials say 'peak' yet to come - Salisbury Post

 “I am very worried for our state.
 Everyone must act right now to protect each other,” said NCDHHS Secretary Dr. Mandy Cohen.
 “Do not wait until it’s you or your loved sick with COVID-19 to wear a mask, wait apart from others and wash your hands often.
 Do not wait until it’s you or your loved one alone in a hospital bed.
 Do not wait until you’ve lost a loved one to this pandemic.
 Take personal responsibility for you, your loved ones and your community now.”

-On Friday, the North Carolina Department of Health and Human Services said it has identified 1,482 duplicate cases that will be removed from the total on Saturday.
-Those duplicates represent 0.3% of all cases.
+On Friday, the North Carolina Department of Health and Human Services said it identified 1,482 duplicate cases that were removed Saturday.
+Those duplicates represented 0.3% of all cases.

 Of the 2,824 hospitalizations across the state, the Triad Healthcare Preparedness Coalition region that includes Rowan County comprises the plurality — at 829 — as of Friday.
 The Triad region also comprises 490 of the 2,028 ICU beds in use as well as the plurality of inpatient beds being used — 3,859.